 You absolutely need a blog niche because without a dedicated niche and writing about random topics won’t give you a targeted audience.
 Another reason to have a specific blog niche is Google now favors topical authority.
 If you don’t focus on a single topic, you won’t be considered an expert to rank for any particular topic.

 4. What are some examples of blog niches with high CPC?

-Examples of blog niches with high CPC or Cost per Click include niches related to finance, insurance, high-end technology-related niches, marketing niches, cryptocurrency niches, credit card niches, etc.
+Examples of blog niches with high CPC or Cost per Click include niches related to finance, insurance, high-end technology-related niches, marketing niches, cryptocurrency niches, credit card niches, event blogs like Black Friday deals, etc.